facebookresearch/habitat-challenge/README.md

         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the `demo.ckpt.pth` file which is the saved weights from the DD-PPO example code.

     1. Finally, modify the submission.sh script to run the appropriate command to test your agents.
-The scaffold for this code can be found `agent.py` and the DD-PPO specific agent can be found in `ddppo_agents.py`.
-In this example, we only modify the final command of the ObjectNav docker: by adding the following args to submission.sh `--model-path demo.ckpt.pth --input-type rgbd`.
+The scaffold for this code can be found `agents/random_agent.py` and the code for policies trained with Habitat Baselines can be found in `agents/habitat_baselines_agent.py`.
+In this example, we only modify the final command of the docker: by adding the following args to submission.sh `--model-path demo.ckpt.pth --input-type rgbd`.
 The default submission.sh script will pass these args to the python script.
 You may also replace the submission.sh.
-        1. Please note that at this time, that habitat_baselines uses a slightly different config system, and the configs nodes for habitat are defined under TASK_CONFIG which is loaded at runtime from BASE_TASK_CONFIG_PATH.
-We manually overwrite this config using the opts args in our agent.py file.

 1. Once your Dockerfile and other code is modified to your satisfaction, build it with the following command.
     ```bash
-    docker build . --file Objectnav_DDPPO_baseline.Dockerfile -t objectnav_submission
+    docker build . --file docker/hab2_monolithic.Dockerfile.Dockerfile -t rearrange_submission
     ```
 1. To test locally simple run the `scripts/test_local.sh` script.
 If the docker runs your code without errors, it should work on Eval-AI.
 The instructions for submitting the Docker to EvalAI are listed above.